 The Family Educational Rights and Privacy Act (FERPA), a Federal law, requires that Page Unified School District, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child's education records.
 However, Page Unified School District may disclose appropriately designated "directory information" without written consent, unless you have advised the District to the contrary in accordance with District procedures.
-The primary purpose of directory information is to allow the Page Unified School District to include this type of information from your child's education records in certain school publications.
-Examples include:
+The primary purpose of directory information is to allow the Page Unified School District to include this type of information from your child's education records.